How can I get better at spiritual discernment?

 How do I access God's wisdom?

-The Holy Spirit (1 Corinthians 2:12) is our key to knowing and understanding God's wisdom.
-Those who believe in Jesus Christ have the Holy Spirit living within them (John 14:26; Acts 2:38).
-Without the Holy Spirit, the things of God will never make sense (1 Corinthians 2:14).
+The Holy Spirit is our key to knowing and understanding God's wisdom—especially in the Bible (John 14:26).
+Those who have accepted Jesus have the Holy Spirit living within them (Acts 2:38).
+Without our Advocate, the things of God will never make sense (1 Corinthians 2:14).
 And it's the Holy Spirit who helps us make the best possible choices that would be both pleasing to God and most beneficial to our lives.

 "For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another." —Galatians 5:13

-So you turn it off.
-You don't make your sister feel bad but calm her down and ask what she'd like to watch instead.
+And you don't make your friend feel bad for how they responded.
+Instead, you ask what they'd like to watch instead.
 You've practiced discernment because you listened to the Holy Spirit and obeyed.
-You've now learned that violent movies aren't something to share with your sister at this point in her life.
+You're aware that violent movies may be a stumbling block or a fear for your friend, and they aren't something to share with this friend in the future.

 "...solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil." —Hebrews 5:14

-The Holy Spirit is like a spiritual trainer for believers, but we have to be a part of the process!
+The Holy Spirit is like a "spiritual trainer" for believers, but we have to be a part of the process!
 By studying the Bible, we can learn what real righteousness looks like, thus learning to recognize both truth and falsehood.
-By constantly practicing spiritual discernment, we can improve our discernment skills, thus moving toward a more righteous life and faith.
+By regularly practicing spiritual discernment, we can improve our discernment skills, thus moving toward a more righteous life and faith.

 TL;DR